KennyWho/hapi-api-doc-cn/API.md

 - `request` - the [request object](#request).

-Return value: `true` if the `request` would have passed the route's access requirements.
+返回值: `true` if the `request` would have passed the route's access requirements.

 Note that the route's authentication mode and strategies are ignored.
 The only match is made between the `request.auth.credentials` scope and entity information and the route